Adendro railway station: Services

+The Hellenic Train Intercity service between and Thessaloniki passes through but does not call at this station.

 Accidents and incidents

 2017 accident

 On 13 May 2017, an Intercity nonstopping passenger train derailed and collided with a house in Adendro.
 Three people were killed and ten were injured.
 A preliminary report stated that the cause of the accident had been excessive speed.